stevearc/conform.nvim/README.md

 ### will_fallback_lsp(options)

 `will_fallback_lsp(options): boolean` \
-Check if the buffer will use LSP formatting when lsp_fallback = true
+Check if the buffer will use LSP formatting when lsp_format = "fallback"

 | Param   | Type         | Desc                                 |
 | ------- | ------------ | ------------------------------------ |